dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

 pin and measure the time for a reading to go through a complete 0 to 1 transition.
 In our case, how many cycles the pin reads 0 plus how many cycles it reads 1.
 (Or vice versa: doesn't matter.)
-We expect the numer of cycles to be roughly
+We expect the number of cycles to be roughly

 A secondary check is to do the same thing for the WS GPIO pin and make sure the time it takes to do a complete 0 to 1 transition is 64x the